diegocerretti/NeuralResponseIdentification/README.md

 - `data` folder contains the cleaned datasets used for the analysis.
 - `utils` folder contains various auxiliary functions used in the regressions.
-- `data_analysis.ipynb` contains the exploratory part of the work
+- `data_analysis.ipynb` contains the exploratory part of the work.
 - `neurons_range_selection.ipynb` and `neurons_variance_selection.ipynb` contain the regression models for modulated neurons selected based on range and variance, respectively.